-In this edition of the Student Loan Plan, we look at ways Steve and his son can manage their respective student loan debt incurred while funding his son’s education.
+In this edition of the Student Loan Plan, we look at ways Steve and his son can manage their combined student debt.
+Steve borrowed Parent PLUS loans and his son also took out loans.
 If you want tips for dealing with your student loans, contact us.

 We have approximately 34K in Stafford loan (unsubsidized and subsidized) as well as 112K in Parent Plus loans.